globus/globus-sdk-python/docs/user_guide/usage_patterns/sessions_and_consents/coalescing_requirements_errors/index.rst

 - ``required_scopes``
 - ``session_required_policies``

-Additionally, a key field to handle is the ``code``.
+Additionally, the ``code`` field is defined as a non-semantic hint, and is therefore safe to rewrite.
 Although services may use other values in practice, there are only two well-defined values for the ``code`` string:

-There are currently two supported values for the code field:

 - ``ConsentRequired``: indicates that the user must consent to additional scopes in order to authorize the resource server(s) to complete the requested action.